lohedges/trackr/README.md

 (Note that benchmarks were run on a Graphcore Collosus Mk1.
-The newer MK2 IPUs have triple the memory per tile and around 20% more tiles per IPU, and have shown up to 9x the performance in other benchmarks.)
+The newer MK2 IPUs have triple the memory per tile and around 20% more tiles per IPU, and have shown up to 9x the performance in other benchmarks.
+As before, repeats were run over independent, randomly generated track data.)

 The IPU implementation can be benchmarked using using `trackr_benchmark_ipu`, e.g.: